What are Depositary Receipts?

 American Depositary Receipts are issued only to the investor in the United States & Global depositary receipts are issued to all investors in the world except to the investors in the United States.

 This has been a guide to what are Depositary Receipts.
-Here we discuss how does a company raises the capital via depositary receipts along with its types, advantages, and disadvantages.
+Here we discuss how does a company raise the capital via depositary receipts along with its types, advantages, and disadvantages.
 You can learn more about financing from the following articles –